 In addition to the materials listed above, all transfer students applying to Creighton should submit the following:

 All of your official college and/or university transcripts.
-Additionally, the high school transcript must be the final high school transcript.
+Additionally, the official high school transcript must be the official final high school transcript.
+These must come directly from the institution in order to be considered official.

 Have a College Official (i.e. dean of students, registrar, academic advisor) submit a College Official’s Report.
 This verifies that a student is in good academic and disciplinary standing with their current institution.
 This requirement is in lieu of the counselor recommendation, which is not required for transfer students.